jakobgif/aurix_tc375_inav/README.md

 - Use TriCore Debug (GCC) configuration
 - BUILD_CONFIG_DEBUG is defined via -D command
 - Debug uses optimiation level "Optimize for debug (-Og)"

+## Submodules
+This project uses two submodules:
+1. ported inav flight control software
+2. fault injection unit for tc375

+The submodules are also listed in [.gitmodules](.gitmodules).

 ## Scripts
 [pre_build.bat](pre_build.bat) must be run before building the code.
 The aurix project is configured to do that.